ehmatthes/django-simple-deploy/docs/testing/unit_tests.md

 (.venv)django-simple-deploy$ pytest
 ```

-The bare `pytest` command will run all unit and integration tests.
+The bare `pytest` command will run all unit and integration tests for the core django-simple-deploy project, and for any plugins installed in editable mode.
 It will *not* run end-to-end tests; those tests need to be run explicitly.